 2. Turn on the wireless security camera’s energy-saving features

-3. Consider a solar power system
+3. Consider a solar panel

-Solar technologies provide a more cost-effective and cleaner solution for running different electrical appliances and gadgets, including wireless security cameras.
+Solar technologies provide a more cost effective solution for running different electrical appliances and gadgets, including wireless security cameras.

 4. Have a backup battery

-Although this trick doesn’t improve battery life, it can keep the wireless security camera running 24/7.
-Homeowners can remove the drained battery and replace it with a backup power cell.
+Although this trick doesn’t improve battery life, it can keep a wireless security camera running 24/7.
+Simply remove the drained battery and replace it with a backup power cell.